5 Circles Mindfulness

 Class after class, year after year, 100% of my students had breakthroughs unavailable in their previous traditional classes.
 The universal story was, "My instructors didn't have an answer to my fear. "

 Success was so simple.
-Over thirty-six years, my classes have provided solid evidence for these conclusions:
+Over thirty-seven years, my classes have provided solid evidence for these conclusions:

 Conclusion 1: The reason adults fail to learn to swim is fear.